FAQ

 • Can the training provider show proof of professional liability insurance for both the business and the instructors (who may be subcontractors)?

 • Is the training provider registered with WorkSafeBC?
-If the provider is not registered with WorkSafeBC, you may be regarded as their employer.
+Note: If the provider is not registered with WorkSafeBC, you may be regarded as their employer.
 If you have questions about whether a provider is registered, contact WorkSafeBC’s Employer Service Centre.